Kev1n8/Kev1n8.github.io/_posts/2023-12-1-Notes of Git.md

 ### Dealing Conflicts

-when two branches change the same line of the same file, one has to decide which version to stay.
+when two branches change the same line of the same file and attend to merge, one has to decide which version to stay.